7th Fleet Sailor selected as Junior Public Affairs Officer of the year

 |Downloads:

-This work, 7th Fleet Sailor selected as Junior Public Affairs Officer of the year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7th Fleet Sailor selected as Junior Public Affairs Officer of the year, by LCDR Sherrie A Flippin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-7th Fleet Sailor selected as Junior Public Affairs Officer of the year

 LEAVE A COMMENT